ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
-==i'm not even gonna pretend i know shit i don't know shit unfortunately== -- what's the use of consuming millions of art when you couldn't take away a single thing from all of it?
+==i'm not even gonna pretend i know shit i don't know shit unfortunately== --
---
-i'm living my life now as if nothing more could possibly make me happier than i am today. it will never be perfect—it may be subjected to more suffering or it may have the possibility of significant improvement—but i accept the reality of the present, whatever it may be.
+==what's the use of consuming millions of art when you couldn't take away a single thing from all of it?== -- i'm living my life now as if nothing more could possibly make me happier than i am today. it will never be perfect—it may be subjected to more suffering or it may have the possibility of significant improvement—but i accept the reality of the present, whatever it may be.
 --